AdamKyle/flare/resources/info/kingdoms/section-1.md

     </a>
 </div>

 You’ll type in a name.
 Kingdom names must be between 5 and 30 characters.
-Spaces are allowed.
+You may use spaces in the kingdom name.

 > ### ATTN!
+>
+> You may not settle a kingdom within 1 movement of any location or port.
+That is, for ports and locations, move up two spaces
+> and you can settle a kingdom.
+This is help players see ports and locations on the map.
+>
+> ## Multiple Kingdoms?
 >
 > Should you already have one kingdom on the plane you settled on, additional kingdoms will cost you gold.
 >